aviad-buskila/llama3.1-generate_executable_code/README.md

 function_input - the input the generated function would run with to demonstrate validity. path_for_generated_function - the name of the file to store the generated code in.

+In order to pull mistral-nemo (in case you'd liek to use the validation of Llama3.1 response), don't forget to run also `ollama pull mistral-nemo```